radanalyticsio/oshinko-cli/rest/HACKING.md

 This document covers some common tips and tricks for developing, debugging, and extending the oshinko-rest application.

+### Using server-ui-template.yaml directly

+The `tools` directory contains a template for launching the oshinko application with default public images.
+The simplest way to use this template is via the `oshinko-deploy.sh` script described below.

+If you use the template directly, you will have to first manually create the oshinko service account.
+For example, in the project *myproject* do this:

+    $ oc create sa oshinko
+    $ oc policy add-role-to-user admin system:serviceaccount:myproject:oshinko

+Then launch the template

+    $ oc process -f tools/server-ui-template.yaml | oc create -f -

 ## Overriding default images in the server-ui-template.yaml

-The `tools` directory contains a template for launching the oshinko application with default public images.
 There are several parameters in `server-ui-template.yaml` that may be set to launch oshinko using alternate images:

 * OSHINKO_SERVER_IMAGE  -- the oshinko-rest image (required, defaulted)
-* OSHINKO_CLUSTER_IMAGE -- the spark image used to create clusters (not required)
+* OSHINKO_CLUSTER_IMAGE -- the spark image used by oshinko-rest to create clusters (not required)
 * OSHINKO_WEB_IMAGE     -- the oshinko-webui image (required, defaulted)

 Note that the oshinko-rest image already contains a default setting for which spark image to use, so the OSHINKO_CLUSTER_IMAGE parameter in the template is initially blank.

-If you want to see what spark image will be used, running the oshinko-rest image like this will print the image default:

-    $ docker run --rm radanalyticsio/oshinko-rest oshinko-rest-server --info

 Example using images which have been pushed to the integrated registry at 172.30.159.57:5000 for project "myproject":

     $ oc process -f tools/server-ui-template.yaml -v OSHINKO_SERVER_IMAGE=172.30.159.57:5000/myproject/oshinko-rest,OSHINKO_CLUSTER_IMAGE=172.30.159.57:5000/myproject/openshift-spark,OSHINKO_WEB_IMAGE=172.30.159.57:5000/myproject/oshinko-webui > server-template.json
     $ oc create -f server-template.json

+### Producing a version of server-ui-template.yaml for a particular release

+Tagged images are produced for oshinko-rest and oshinko-webui with each oshinko release.
+If you want to create a server-ui-template.yaml that uses images from a particular release, you can run the `release-templates.sh` script to create it.
+For example:

+    $ ./release-templates.sh v0.2.6
+    Successfully wrote templates to release_templates/ with version tag v0.2.6

+    grep radanalyticsio/oshinko-.*:v0.2.6 *

+    value: radanalyticsio/oshinko-rest:v0.2.6
+    value: radanalyticsio/oshinko-webui:v0.2.6

+If you are using `oshinko-deploy.sh`, you can specify the new `release_templates/server-ui-template.yaml` as the value for the `-t` option as described below.

+### Checking the default spark image for oshinko-rest and oshinko-web

+If you want to see what spark image will be used by oshinko, running an oshinko-rest image like this will print the image default:

+    $ docker run --rm radanalyticsio/oshinko-rest oshinko-rest-server --info

+For oshinko-webui do this:

+    $ docker run --rm radanalyticsio/oshinko-webui /usr/src/app/info.sh

 ## Sample script to deploy the oshinko application with existing images